camunda/camunda-docs/versioned_docs/version-8.0/components/integration-framework/connectors/custom-built-connectors/connector-sdk.md

 ```

 The `execute` method receives all necessary environment data via the `ConnectorContext` object.
-The connector runtime environment initializes the context.
-It allows to
+The Connector runtime environment initializes the context and allows the following to occur:

 - Fetch and deserialize the input data as shown in **(1)**.
-See [input data](#input-data) section for details.
+See the [input data](#input-data) section for details.
 - Validate the created request object as shown in **(2)**.
-See [validation](#validation) section for details.
+See the [validation](#validation) section for details.
 - Replace secrets in the request object as shown in **(3)**.
-See [secrets](#secrets) section for details.
+See the [secrets](#secrets) section for details.

-If the connector has a result to return, it can create a new result data object and set
+If the Connector has a result to return, it can create a new result data object and set
 its properties as shown in **(4)**.

-Using this outline, you start the business logic of your connector in the `executeConnector` method
+Using this outline, you start the business logic of your Connector in the `executeConnector` method
 and expand from there.

 #### Input data

-The input data of a connector is provided by the process instance that executes the connector.
+The input data of a Connector is provided by the process instance that executes the Connector.
-You can either fetch this data as a raw JSON String using the context's `getVariables` method
+You can either fetch this data as a raw JSON string using the context's `getVariables` method,
 or deserialize the data into your own request object directly with the `getVariablesAsType`
 method shown in **(1)**.

-Using `getVariablesAsType` will attempt to deserialize the JSON String containing the input
+Using `getVariablesAsType` will attempt to deserialize the JSON string containing the input
 data into Java objects.
-This deserialization depends on the connector runtime environment your
+This deserialization depends on the Connector runtime environment your
-connector function runs in.
+Connector function runs in.

 Thus, use this deserialization approach with caution.
-While it works reliably for many input data types like String, Boolean, Integer, and nested
+While it works reliably for many input data types like string, boolean, integer, and nested
-objects, you might want to consider deserializing your connector's input data in a custom fashion
+objects, you might want to consider deserializing your Connector's input data in a custom fashion
 using `getVariables` and a library like [Gson](https://github.com/google/gson).

 The `getVariablesAsType` method and tools like Gson can properly reflect nested data
 objects.
 You can define nested structures by referencing other Java classes as attributes.
-Looking at the `authentication` data input example described in the [connector template](#connector-template),
+Looking at the `authentication` data input example described in the [Connector template](#connector-template),
 you can create the following input data objects to reflect the structure properly:

 ```java